Rudolf Erich Raspe: Life and work

 The Trewhiddle Ingot, found in 2003, is a lump of tungsten found at Trewhiddle Farm and thought to be at least 150 years old.
 This may predate the earliest known smelting of the metal (which requires extremely high temperatures) and has led to speculation that it may have been produced during a visit by Raspe to Happy-Union mine (at nearby Pentewan) in the late eighteenth century.
 Raspe was also a chemist with a particular interest in tungsten.
 Memories of his ingenuity remained to the middle of the 19th century.
 While in Cornwall, he seems to have written the original version of Munchausen; whether he also wrote the several continuations that appeared until 1792 is still debated.

 Picture from an old Dutch edition of Münchhausen (R. E. Raspe, De verrezen Gulliver.
 Amsterdam, 1827.)

 He also worked for the famous publisher John Nichols on several projects, among which was a descriptive catalogue he compiled of James Tassie's collection of pastes and casts of gems, in two quarto volumes (1791) of laborious industry and bibliographical rarity.
 Raspe then went to Scotland, and in Caithness found a patron in Sir John Sinclair of Ulbster, whose mineralogical proclivities he proceeded to impose upon by pretending to discover valuable and workable veins on his estates.
 Raspe had "salted" the ground himself, and on the verge of exposure, he absconded.
 He finally moved to Ireland where he managed a copper mine on the Herbert Estate in Killarney.
-He died in Killarney, County Kerry, of typhoid, in November 1794.
+He died in Killarney, Magunihy, of typhoid, in November 1794.

 The Baron Munchausen tales were made famous when they were 'borrowed', translated into German, and embellished somewhat by Gottfried August Bürger in 1786—and have been among the favourite reading of subsequent generations, as well as the basis of several films, including Terry Gilliam's The Adventures of Baron Munchausen inspired by the Karel Zeman (Czech director) movie The Fabulous Baron Munchausen, made twenty years before (Baron Prášil 1961).
 Others during Raspe's lifetime were also aware of his authorship of the Adventures, including his friend John Hawkins, the geologist and traveller to Greece who mentions Raspe's authorship in a letter to Charles Lyell.
 It was not till 1824 that the biographer of Bürger revealed the truth about the book.